How many transfer students attend Chestnut Hill College?

 How many credits do I need to apply as a transfer student?

-Transfer applicants may apply with any number of pre-existing credits, however if you have completed fewer than 24 credits total, you are required to submit your high school transcript and standardized test scores in addition to any/all college transcripts.
+Transfer applicants may apply with any number of pre-existing credits.
+However if you transfer before earning your Associates Degree, you are required to submit your high school transcript prior to enrollment. ***Thie additional material will not hinder the admission decision.

 When will I find out if I am accepted?